Moderna founders make Forbes list of America's richest during pandemic

 The spread of the coronavirus has destroyed hundreds of millions of jobs worldwide while the world's richest people saw their fortunes grow, surveys showed earlier this year.
 The pandemic has highlighted widening inequality not just in wealth, but also in access to vaccines.

-More than 152 million people in the United States have received Moderna's shot since it first got approval last year.
+More than 152 million people in the US have received Moderna's shot since it first got approval last year.
 It's one of three main vaccines that health workers are administering in the country, and has sold doses to European countries and Canada as well.

 In the wake of an outcry over unfair rollouts worldwide, Moderna CEO Stéphane Bancel has said he expects a rise in production across the industry to mean there will be enough vaccines for "everyone on this Earth" by next year.